Description

 - Alphabetic sort now assigns frequencies to the correct item

-- Frequency sort no longer crashes for very high frequency values
+- Frequency sort no longer crashes for very high frequency

 - Merge and re-sort by frequency features added